marcelocastelobranco76/navewitterapi/README.md

     The user can create, delete, edit and view their comments on other users posts.
     The user can view the listing of all posts by all users, sorted by date.

-To develop this API i used adonis-box (https://github.com/TDodgeCo/adonis-box), wich has :
+To develop this API i used adonis-box (https://github.com/TDodgeCo/adonis-box), which has :

     Ubuntu 16.04